chrismedrela/django-workshop/docs/migrations.rst

 Displaying all existing migrations
 ==================================

-Use the :command:`migrate` command to display all existing migrations:
+Use the :command:`showmigrations` command to display all existing migrations:

 .. command-output:: python manage.py showmigrations
     :cwd: ../src/cookbook_migrations